CFUV-FM: History

-In 1987 CFUV aimed to increase its transmission power to over 2000 watts.
+In 1987 CFUV aimed to increase its transmission power so it could be heard around Victoria and its suburbs.
 Approval was granted by the Canadian Radio-television and Telecommunications Commission (CRTC) in September 1988; in January 1989, CFUV started broadcasting on 101.9 FM at 2290 watts.
 Concurrently, CFUV arranged cable broadcast all over Vancouver Island (in most areas cable 104.3 FM).

-CFUV is a not-for-profit, non-commercial, volunteer-based radio station.
-It is a member of the National Campus and Community Radio Association, and hosted the National Campus and Community Radio Conference in 1998 and 2014.
-CFUV is funded mainly by a levy on undergraduate studies at the University of Victoria, as well as by donations.

 CFUV's mandate indicates that the station is focused on: providing opportunities for University of Victoria and community members to train in broadcasting and operating a radio station; providing informative, innovative, and alternative radio programming; and promoting Canadian and local artists through its broadcasting and related activities.
 Its programming is composed of spoken word (news, public affairs, poetry), music (rock, hip-hop, jazz, folk), and multicultural programs (in Finnish, Italian, etc.).

+It hosted the National Campus and Community Radio Conference in 1998 and 2014.

 Offbeat Magazine, CFUV's listings guide, was delivered around Vancouver Island and the Lower Mainland, but is now defunct.